Ramonos9425/MantisBT_With_Cypress/README.md

 # Introdution
-This project have the goal to automation the application Mantis Bug Tracker with the tool Cypress, when was testaded some tests cases referes the application, with test patterns.
+This project have the goal to automation the application Mantis Bug Tracker with the tool Cypress with JavaScript, when was testaded some tests cases referes the application, with test patterns.

 # Installing the application Mantis with Windows